carloskiki/asm-feature-extraction/draft.md

 Our method offers a distinct advantage over the current state-of-the art, because the feature vectors generated are human interpretable.
 Other machine learning based methods generate numerical vector embeddings and compare the vectors using numerical methods such as cosine similarity.

+## Future Research

+These results open avenues for further investigation in LLM based BCSD, and more broadly in LLM assisted reverse engineering.
+A few of these oportunities are outlined here.

+### Distillation & Fine Tuning

+It was shown that commercial LLMs perform better than smaller local models.
+Using the process of distillation [ref] on smaller models will likely cause large gains in performance for these models, approaching foundational LLMs.
+Another approach could be to use a LLM to annotate the source

+- TODO: Fine Tuning with annotated source code & assembly pairs

 # Refs

 1. [A Survey of Binary Code Similarity Detection Techniques](https://www.mdpi.com/2079-9292/13/9/1715)